Lazy Daisy

 Maintenance

 It’s common name ‘Lazy Daisy’ comes from it’s habit of waiting until midday to open it’s flowers.
 It is a very hardy flower and drought tolerant.
-Native habitat: grasslands, meadows, pastures, savannahs, and edges of woodlands.
 In the garden it grows into a low colorful mound of white blossoms, which works well in the front of beds or dotted amongst low growing grasses.
 It is good at self seeding so it can stick around in your beds for many years.
 Plants are not common in nurseries but seeds are commercially available.
-Propagation: seed.
+Native habitat: grasslands, meadows, pastures, savannas, and edges of woodlands.

 Blooms March-November.
 Mound to sprawling forming.
 Stems and leaves have soft hairs.
 Lower leaves narrow and sharply toothed, the upper ones smooth.
 The white blossoms are pink on the underside, one flower to a stem.
 Flowers with yellow-orange disc flowers in the center and white outer ray flowers.
 The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.